JopMolenaar/web-app-from-scratch-2324/README.md

 ## Description

-I made an one page website, with two sections, about which four countries are the besta and most recent I have been to.
+I made an one page website, with two sections, about which four countries are the best and most recent I have been to.
 The other section is about the country I want to go to the most.
 These two sections snap when you scroll, and when you enter the last section, you can see some beautifull scroll animtions.

 This assignment was more focused on Javascript and API's.
 Almost all the data you see on the page is loaded dynamiclly out of a json file and a weather api.